edgelesssys/constellation/docs/docs/getting-started/first-steps.md

 Do you want to continue? [y/n]:
 ```

-After confirming with either "y" or "yes", the cluster will be terminated :
+After confirming with either `y` or `yes`, the cluster will be terminated :

 ```shell-session
 Terminating ...